Jiangmen No. 1 Middle School: Student Clubs

 There are 28 student clubs in Jiangmen No.1 Middle School at present, which are all managed by the Associations Union.
 Besides some conventional clubs, such as Student's Union, Television Station, Broadcasting Station and Literature Club, JMYZ also supports students to organize recreational groups, such as, Anime Club, Planetary Research Club, Taekwondo Club, Photography Club, etc. Furthermore, every year, there are some campus cultural activities organized by students, such as National Model United Nations (NMUN), The Talent Star Competition, 326 Association Party and so on.

 Regular Activities

 Sports Meeting

-It is held in October every year and it has been successfully held for 45 times up to 2016.
+The sports meeting is held in October of every year, and it has been successfully held for 54 times up to 2025.

 Red May Singing Contest

-It is a choirs contest taking class as a unit, being held on May every year.
+The Red May Singing Contest is a choir contest held in May of every year with each class competing together as a unit.

 One-Hundred-Day Oath-taking Ceremony and Adult Ceremony

 It is held at 100 days before the NHEEE to stimulate senior 3 students to study hard.